dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 ---

 While I know everyone out there writes perfect code first try, I am not so lucky.
-I'm a little superstitious but I think if your code works first try, its bad luck.
+I'm a little superstitious but I think if your code works first try, it's bad luck.
+We've all been there, you've been chugging away at a new project, go to run it and it blows up.
 Even worse, sometimes you have a resource that's been working great, but chokes on a particular server.
-With that in mind, we'll define our new resource, and jump straight into some tips on troubleshooting.
+No way around it, debugging and troubleshooting are part of the game.
+This article will take your existing debugging knowledge and help you apply it to DSC.

 **The Good Stuff:**
-How to we debug when something goes wrong.
+How to Debug a DSC Resource.
 <!-- more -->

 <!-- TOC -->